 Here’s a quick video demonstrating a constant speed propeller run-up check in a Cessna 182:

-Even though Constant Speed Propellers are more complicated and require an extra endorsement to operate, they enable high power airplanes to maximize performance and efficiency.
+Even though Constant Speed Propellers are more complicated, they enable high power airplanes to maximize performance and efficiency.

 Operating at the most efficient RPM and power output can maximize fuel efficiency and increase range.